 Operations Monitoring is responsible for contract monitoring and oversight of privately operated secure correctional facilities.
-During FY 2016, regional supervisors oversaw 14 contract monitors who performed daily, on-site operational and contractual monitoring of seven correctional centers, four state jails, one work program co-located on a correctional center, one pre-parole transfer facility, two intermediate sanction facilities and one multi-use treatment facility.
-There were 12,908 beds at these secure correctional facilities monitored by PFCMOD during FY 2016.
+During FY 2017, regional supervisors oversaw 15 contract monitors who performed daily, onsite operational and contractual monitoring of seven correctional centers, three state jails, one work program co-located on a correctional center and one multi-use treatment facility.
+There were 10,934 beds at these secure correctional facilities monitored by PFCMOD during FY 2017.
+Operations monitoring assisted in closing the South Texas Intermediate Sanction Facility, the West Texas ISF, the Bridgeport Pre-Parole Transfer Facility and the Bartlett State Jail, while successfully transitioning the Willacy State Jail, the Bradshaw State Jail and the Lindsey State Jail to different vendors.